 1949 - The first of Syria's coups occurs on 30 March.
 The first counter-coup occurs less than five months later on 14 August.
 Further coups follow on 19 December 1949, 28 November 1951 and 25 February 1954.

-In this atmosphere of political instability, left-wing influences, including the Baath Party (Arab Socialist Resurrection) and the Syrian Communist Party begin to gain ascendancy.
+Amid the ongoing political instability, left-wing groups, including the Baath Party (Arab Socialist Resurrection) and the Syrian Communist Party, begin to gain ascendancy.

 1958 - Syria and Egypt formally join as the United Arab Republic (UAR) on 1 February.

-However, the plan backfires.
-The Baath Party is marginalised and Syria subordinated by the dominance of Nasser and Egypt.
+However, the union backfires for the Baathists and Syria.
+The Baath Party is marginalised and Syria's needs are subordinated to those of Nasser and Egypt.

 During this period, Hafez is stationed in Egypt.
-Along with other Syrian officers, he begins to plan for the overthrow of the administration in Damascus and the dissolution of the union with Egypt.
+Along with other Syrian officers, he participates in the preparation of a plan to overthrow the administration in Damascus and dissolve the union with Egypt.

 1961 - On 28 September a military coup is staged in Damascus.
 Syria secedes from the UAR and reestablishes itself as the Syrian Arab Republic.
 The pattern of coup and counter-coup resumes and becomes increasingly violent.

 Hafez is temporarily removed from the Air Force on 2 December and posted in the Ministry of Sea Transportation.
-Along with other members of the Baath Party, he begins to plan for a coup to restore the party to power.
+He and other members of the Baath Party begin to plan for a coup to restore the party to power.

 1963 - The Baath Party takes control of government following a coup on 8 March.
 However, the party is not unified.
-Factions favouring pan-Arab unity and Syrian "regionalism" continuously jostle for power, leading to the formation and dissolution of successive governments.
+Factions favouring pan-Arab unity continuously jostle for power with others committed to "regionalism", leading to the formation and dissolution of successive governments.

 The regionalists favour implementing the Baath Party's social program of land reform and nationalisation within Syria.
 They also advocate closer ties with the Soviet Union.
 Hafez is aligned with the regionalists.